 This order is result of two years of joint efforts by the project’s various stakeholders.
 The four-car, 72 m long trains will have 218 seats and the same dynamic performance and level of comfort as the Coradia Polyvalent EDMU versions.
 The new EHMUs will meet the requirements of France’s diverse rail network and has an autonomy of up to 600 km on non-electrified sections.

-They will be dual-voltage, 1.5 kV DC + 25 kV 50 Hz, and will have a hydrogen fuel cell powering the intermediate DC bus at 1.5 kV.
+They will be dual-voltage, 1.5 kV DC + 25 kV 50 Hz, with a maximum power of 1,728 kW in an electric mode, and will have a hydrogen fuel cell powering the intermediate DC circuit at 1.5 kV.
 The traction power will be 700 kW at the wheel rim, the brake power will be 1,100 kW.
 Having a Bo' 2 '2' 2' Bo' axle arrangement, the trains will have a maximum speed of 160 km/h.